HomeDev GuideRecipesAPI Reference

 Known limitations

-By default EPiServer CMS uses the VirtualPathVersioningProvider as the provider for files, the following applies for sites using VirtualPathNativeProvider and other providers not implementing permanent links.
+By default CMS uses the VirtualPathVersioningProvider as the provider for files, the following applies for sites using VirtualPathNativeProvider and other providers not implementing permanent links.

-Native virtual path providers can be migrated but references to native providers are stored in content (for example in an XhtmlString) as they appear for visitors, for example, "/Global/Folder/File.jpg" (compared to for example VirtualPathVersioningProvider where the reference would be stored as ~/link/CD402716B038496E95E4EA6D24AB497B.jpg, called a permanent link).
+Native virtual path providers can be migrated but references to native providers are stored in content (for example in an XhtmlString) as they appear for visitors, for example, /Global/Folder/File.jpg (compared to for example VirtualPathVersioningProvider where the reference would be stored as ~/link/CD402716B038496E95E4EA6D24AB497B.jpg, called a permanent link).
 The Migration Tool will not parse through all content and change the references to permanent links.
 Existing links in content will be broken after the migration (since the generated content-based file will get a different URL) unless the redirect example above is deployed.

 If you export data from a site with files from a native virtual path provider, and import the data to a site with content-based files, the files will be automatically converted but the import will not update content to use permanent links causing broken links, the above mentioned mapping table will not be updated in this case so links have to be manually changed.

-Obsoleted features
+Obsolete features

 The new content-based files does not support WebDAV.